 |

-Shipping goods from the USA to the European Union (EU) requires compliance with customs regulations, including obtaining an EORI number, filing an Entry Summary Declaration (ENS), and understanding your MRN (Movement Reference Number).
-This guide walks you through each step to ensure smooth customs clearance.
+Shipping goods from the United States to the European Union (EU) requires compliance with customs regulations, including obtaining an Economic Operator Registration and Identification (EORI) number, filing an Entry Summary Declaration (ENS), and understanding your Movement Reference Number (MRN).
+This guide walks you through each step to ensure a smooth customs clearance process.

 Who Needs It?